 The focus of the Eanes ISD Gifted & Talented Program is to serve students who have instructional needs due to exceptional intellectual and creative abilities.
 Please note the GT assessment process timeline has been revised for the 2017-18 school year.
-Parents requesting to have their kindergarten child assessed for Gifted & Talented Services are encouraged to attend a district-wide parent information meeting on Monday, November 6th, at 6pm at the Valley View Elementary Cafeteria.
+If you missed the district-wide parent information meeting please see the presentation below.

 What does it mean to be Gifted and Talented?

 We are committed to an educational program that recognizes the special value, needs, and talents of the individual student.
 Gifted students need a qualitatively differentiated program that provides time for work with other gifted students and time for work on creative self-directed projects.
 EISD provides appropriate educational services for identified gifted and talented students as part of its overall K-12 program.

 The GT program provides a rich curriculum, which develops and reinforces skills in critical and creative thinking, logic and problem solving, divergent thinking, research, and communication.

 The focus is to serve students who have instructional needs due to exceptional potential in both intellectual and creative abilities.
 Since each district has different qualification guidelines, children, including students new to the district, will need to be assessed in order to be recommended for the Eanes ISD Gifted Program.